-4.1 Environmental concern and transport policy
+4.1 Environmental Concern and Transport Policy

-There is a large body of literature showing that acceptability and acceptance1 of transportation policy depends on people's environmental concern for climate change or global warming.
-In particular, Schade and Schlag (2000) demonstrated that the acceptability of road pricing is dependent on people's problem awareness.
-Similarly, Steg (2003) argues that people who are more aware of the environmental problems caused by car usage are also more likely to perceive needs for policies to solve these and are therefore more likely to accept environmentally friendly policies.
-Eriksson, Garvill, and Nordlund (2006, 2008) consider personal norms such as moral motivation to reduce environmental problems and the relation to acceptability of travel demand management measures.
-They discuss that personal norms influence acceptance through willingness to act indirectly and also show that there is a direct correlation among various types of travel demand measures.
-Moreover, Nilsson and Kuller (2000) verified that environmental attitudes and knowledge are strongly related to the acceptance of various traffic restrictions for private cars such as road toll, petrol tax, and no-parking areas.
+There is a large body of literature showing that acceptability and acceptance1 of transportation policy, depends on people's environmental concern for climate change or global warming.
+In particular Schade and Schlag (2000) demonstrated that the acceptability of road pricing is dependent on people's problem awareness.
+Similarly, Steg (2003) argues that people who are more aware of the environmental problems caused by car usage are also more likely to perceive needs for policies to solve these and are therefore more likely to accept environmental friendly policies.
+Eriksson et al. (2006, 2008) consider personal norms such as moral motivation to reduce environmental problems and the relation toward acceptability of travel demand management measures.
+They discuss that personal norms influence acceptance through willingness to act indirectly, and also show that there is a direct correlation among various types of travel demand measures.
+Moreover, Nilsson and Kuller (2000) verified that environmental attitudes and knowledge are strongly related to the acceptance of various traffic restrictions for private cars such as road toll, petrol tax and no parking areas.

-4.2 Attitudes to environmentally friendly policies
+4.2 Attitudes to Environmental Friendly Policies

-The literature shows evidence that environmental concern influences acceptance of transportation policy.
-We further showed in the previous section that education appears to influence environmental concern.
-Therefore, we hypothesize that education is also related to attitudes about environmental and
+Above literature shows evidence that environmental concern influences acceptance of transportation policy.
+We further showed in previous section that education appears to influence environmental concern.
+Therefore we hypothesize that education is also related to attitudes of environmental and transportation policies, mediated by environmental concern.
+To demonstrate this, we measured the attitudes towards various policies aimed at restraining car usage.